Code-Institute-Submissions/milestone_project_004/README.md

 ### Deploying to Heroku

 I added all my config variables in the settings page in Heroku.
 I then connected to GitHub and then to my repository.
 In my text editor terminal I installed 'gunicorn' and also added it to the requirements.txt.
-After this I created a procfile
+After this I created a procfile.
+After this I deployed the branch but had an error when I tried to open the app so I added the app URL to allowed hosts in settings.py, pushed the code back to GitHub and deployed the branch again, successfullly deploying the project.